yesodweb/yesodweb.com-content/blog/2014/04/proposal-changes-pvp.md

 I'll combine the discussion of the last two points.
 I think the heart of the PVP debates really comes from mostly-stable packages.
 Let's contrast with the extremes.
-If there's a library which is completely stable, never has a breaking change, and has stated with absolute certainty that it never will again.
+Consider a library which is completely stable, never has a breaking change, and has stated with absolute certainty that it never will again.
 Does *anyone* care about upper bounds on this library?
 They're irrelevant!
 I'd have no problem with including an upper bound, and I doubt even the staunchest PVP